 - Avoid unnecessary talk or motion.

-- Also, tell your passenger to tighten his or her hold when you:
+- Also, tell your passenger to hold more tightly when you:

 - Approach surface problems.